mertcoskuner/mertcoskuner/README.md

 <p align="left">I have a profound enthusiasm for problem-solving and thrive on contributing to my environment through interdisciplinary approaches.
-Currently a junior student at Sabanci University, my academic foundation is rooted in data structures and object-oriented programming.
+Currently a senior student at Sabanci University, my academic foundation is rooted in data structures and object-oriented programming.
 I am deeply passionate about Software Engineering, with a keen interest in exploring the latest advancements in Mobile Development, Machine Learning, and Data Science.</p>

 <h2 align="left">🚀 Projects:</h2>